 6.4.
-Figure SA-02.37 compares the provisional average RoRE returns WPD has earned in RIIO-ED1 to date to the actual dividends paid to shareholders.
-So far, we have paid out an average annual dividend of £209 million compared to a provisional average annual RoRE return to date of £218 million.
+Figure SA-04.38 compares the average RoRE returns WPD has earned in RIIO-ED1 to date, based on notional gearing, to the actual dividends paid to shareholders.
+So far, we have paid out an average annual dividend of £209 million compared to an average annual RoRE return to date of £211 million.